#kevinsmith

 Clerks III (2022)

-It’s telling that, even at its best, Clerks III is never good enough.
-Making the original film was the best idea writer/director Kevin Smith ever had, but with each sequel, each retread, each going back to the same old well, each dusting off of characters that should have been retired for good a long time ago, it has become painfully clear that Clerks may arguably be the only idea he’s ever had — a notion that this third installment’s premise does nothing but confirm, from its conception all the way to its execution.
+It’s telling that even at its best, Clerks III is never quite good enough.
+Making the original Clerks was the best idea writer-director Kevin Smith ever had.
+But with each sequel, each retread, each return to the same dried-up well, it’s become painfully clear that Clerks might be the only idea he ever had — a notion this third installment confirms from conception through execution.

-Clerks didn’t become a cult hit for nothing, and Clerk III’s recreation of both iconic scenes and legendary behind-the-scenes stuff is nothing short of eerie, and I mean that in a good way.
+Clerks didn’t become a cult hit for nothing, and Clerks III’s recreation of both iconic scenes and legendary behind-the-scenes moments is nothing short of eerie — and I mean that in a good way.
+But the feeling of déjà vu fades quickly, giving way to a sense of “been there, done that.”
+We’ve seen these shots before.
+We’ve heard the stories.
+We know all this shit by heart.
+And viewers for whom any of this is new would be better off just watching the original.

-In addition to the recycled material, there’s a lot of random filler to be found here.
-There’s a casting montage wherein the protagonists hold auditions for the roles in Randal Graves’s movie-withing-the-movie; this achieves absolutely nothing other than fulfill Smith’s quota of friends’ cameos (it made sense when he cast buddies who were as unknown as he used to be; here, though, what’s the point of a Danny Trejo appearance when the dude’s been in way too many movies as it is?
-Even Ben Affleck feels more like a requisite than a pleasant surprise).
+In addition to the recycled material, there’s plenty of random filler.
+Take the casting montage, where the protagonists hold auditions for roles in Randal Graves’s movie-within-the-movie.
+It serves no purpose beyond fulfilling Smith’s quota of buddy cameos.
+That made sense when he cast friends who were as unknown as he was.
+But now?
+What’s the point of Danny Trejo showing up when he’s already in everything?
+Even Ben Affleck feels less like a surprise than a contractual obligation.

-This detour quickly becomes a dead end when Randal decides that everyone including himself will be playing themselves anyway, which in turn pushes all the way to the foreground the age issue: for this particular set of characters, the only thing worse than acting their age (which they mostly don’t) is looking their age.
+This detour becomes a dead end when Randal announces that everyone — himself included — will just play themselves anyway.
+And that choice brings the age problem into full view: for these characters, the only thing worse than acting their age (which they mostly don’t) is looking their age.

-All of that and more amounts to nothing but the set-up to a punch line to a 28-year-old joke that no one but Smith ever really got.
-The conclusion has no value apart from that of shock because it feels tacked-on, any potential emotional payoff that the audience could have derived from it denied by weak scriptwriting.
+All of that and more leads to a punchline for a 28-year-old joke that no one but Smith ever really got.
+The ending has no value beyond shock — and even that is cheapened by weak writing.
+Any potential emotional payoff is undercut by a lack of narrative setup.

-If Smith had bothered to come up with a plot that actually led up to the finale, instead of just whiling away until it was time to wrap it all up, he might just have gotten away with murder; as it is, though, it just gives the impression that for some reason the filmmaker always had it in for poor Dante.
+If Smith had bothered to build a plot that earned the finale, rather than just meandering until it was time to roll credits, he might’ve pulled it off.
+As it stands, it just feels like — for reasons known only to him — Smith always had it in for poor Dante.

 Related